luisalpmntl/luisalpmntl/README.md

 ### Hello,

-My name is Luísa Pimentel and I'm a 21 years old software developer, data analyst and economist.
+My name is Luísa and I'm a 21 years old software developer, data analyst and lover of economics.

 - 🌟 I’m currently working on my clustering skills with R
 - 🌟 I’m currently learning C++